-The Coordinator, Community Outreach & Education is responsible for supporting the development, and coordination of assigned education, training and/or community-based programs, including liaising with internal and external stakeholders to effectively advance TRCA’s strategic goals.
+The Coordinator, Community Outreach & Education is responsible for supporting the development, and coordination of assigned curriculum linked education programs including liaising with internal and external stakeholders to effectively advance TRCA’s strategic goals.

-- Organizes the logistics, communications, and plans for the execution of training, education and community engagement programs, projects and events.
+- Organizes the logistics, communications, and plans for the execution of education programs

-- Delivers workshops, programs, training and/or other types of educational activities in various forms, including community, school, business and other stakeholder forums.
+- Delivers programs, and/or other types of educational activities in various forms for

-- Monitors, reports and tracks metrics related to event and program deliverables, while undertaking research into industry best practices.
+- Monitors, reports and tracks metrics related to event and program deliverables

-- Manages equipment/supply inventories and promotional and program materials, replaces, repairs or purchases equipment for programs.
+- Manages equipment/supply inventories and promotional program materials, replaces, repairs or purchases equipment for programs

 What will you need to succeed:

-- Post-secondary diploma or degree in Environmental Studies, Social Studies, Climate, Water Resources, Planning or a related field
+- Post-secondary diploma or degree in Early Childhood Education, Education, Environmental Studies, Outdoor Recreation, History, Geography or a related field

-- 2+ years of experience providing program coordinator or administration
+- 2+ years of experience providing program coordination and delivery